-ELEMENTS OF ASSESSMENT Use HESA KIS definitions]

-WRITTEN EXAMINATION COURSEWORK PRACTICAL

-E1 (Examination) % C1 (Coursework) 100% P1 (Practical) %
+ELEMENTS OF ASSESSMENT [Use HESA KIS definitions] - see Definitions of Elements and Components of Assessment E1 (Examination) C1 (Coursework) 100% P1 (Practical)

-E2 (Clinical % A1 (Generic %

-Examination) Assessment)

-T1 (Test)

-SUBJECT ASSESSMENT PANEL Group to which module should be linked: Assistant Practitioner
+SUBJECT ASSESSMENT PANEL to which module should be linked: Assistant Practitioner

-The module aims to develop knowledge and understanding within the many factors which contribute to weight gain, obesity and morbid/super obesity.
+MODULE AIMS: The module aims to develop knowledge and understanding within the many factors which contribute to weight gain, obesity and morbid/super obesity.
 The contributory factors will be assessed and evaluated in terms of the long term health effects such conditions have on the human body.
 The effective and safe management of the plus size patient within different health and social care environments will be explored.
 In addition the way in which healthcare practitioners can impact positively via knowledge of health promotion on the way in which such conditions can be effectively managed by the patient will be critically evaluated.

-- 1. Understand the aetiology of obesity, morbid obesity and super obesity and how obesity-related health conditions can impact on physiological function, patient wellbeing and life expectancy - 2.
-Understand how to effectively plan for, assess, monitor and record information relating to the care of the plus size patient and their associated medical complications - 3.
-Evaluate how the management of the plus size patient can impact on health and social care practice - 4.
-Demonstrate knowledge and competence in safe and effective patient handling techniques as well as within the selection and use of specialised patient handling equipment for the plus size patient - 5.
-Evaluate how the healthcare practitioner can effectively embed lifestyle and behavioural modification techniques in to their own practice whilst caring for the plus size patient

-DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be expected to be able to: 1.
+Understand the aetiology of obesity, morbid obesity and super obesity and how obesity-related health conditions can impact on physiological function, patient wellbeing and life expectancy LO1, LO2, LO3, LO5 and LO4 Understand how to effectively plan for, assess, monitor and record information relating to the care of the plus size patient and their associated medical complications 3.
+Evaluate how the management of the plus size patient can impact on health and social care practice 4.
+Demonstrate knowledge and competence in safe and effective patient handling techniques as well as within the selection and use of specialised patient handling equipment for the plus size patient 5.
+Evaluate how the healthcare practitioner can effectively embed lifestyle and behavioural modification techniques in to their own practice whilst caring for the plus size patient DATE OF APPROVAL: 02//2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: September 2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: Spring